Amitkumarkoli/my_weather/README.md

    - Connect your device or emulator.
    - Run `flutter run` to launch the app.

-> Note: This project currently focuses on the frontend, and there is no backend implementation yet.
+> Note: This project currently focuses on the frontend, and there is no backend implementation yet(except the weather API using API key).

 ## Contribution Guidelines